tomhea/os_zero/README.md

 I managed to write a single character to UART (output), 'T', using a "putc" assembly function.
 Calling twice makes a "TT" print.
 That's awesome.
 I'll call this os `ttos`.

 I added a `partial_os` folder to store working but not complete os-versions, which are a critical part of my way of getting to the actual next os-version).
-It's my way of saving versions, as I can't use a git-versioning until I develop one.
+That's my way of saving versions, as I can't use a git-versioning until I develop one.
 You can look at each file in this folder as a backup disk, used to store only the current os on it.

 I decided to go 32bit as I think that'll be enough for our end-goal.